 The latter led to numerous first and repeat performances, working in close collaboration with contemporary composers and receiving high praise from, for example, Hans Werner Henze and Steve Reich.

-Besides his long-standing collaboration with cellist Tess Remy-Schumacher (USA), Stefan has also formed his own trio with Alexander Fuchs (double bass) and Raphael Kempken (percussion), which is his main artistic focus.
+Besides his long-standing collaboration with cellist Tess Remy-Schumacher (USA), Stefan has also formed his own trio with Alex Bayer (double bass) and Raphael Kempken (percussion), which is his main artistic focus.
 With these like-minded soloists Stefan Grasse offers a stylistic diversity which is given an enthusiastic reception from both audience and critics.
 Alongside Astor Piazzolla’s Tango Nuevo and Baden Powell’s Bossa Nova, the concert programme also includes imaginative, thrilling interpretations of Caribbean rhythms, impressionist music by Erik Satie, fiery Flamenco - as well as his own original compositions.

 Rarely are breathtaking virtuosity, harmonic finesse and irresistible rhythms presented with such charm and passionate devotion.
 Or, as the magazine 'Gitarre Aktuell" described: "It is a musical feast!"